frumbert/frumbert/README.md

 ### I'm Tim 👋

 I work in the field of **e-learning**.
-I would prefer to work in regenerative agriculture.
+I will be working with plants instead shortly, which are buggy in a different way.

 - [www.frumbert.org](http://www.frumbert.org/) website (+[webarchive](https://web.archive.org/web/2019*/http://frumbert.org)).
 - [stackoverflow](https://stackoverflow.com/users/1238884/frumbert)